(mid-to-late 30’s to mid 40’s)

 During this stage, menopausal discomforts, such as hot flashes, ease for most women, but health risks are increased.

-Support for Menopause, Perimenopause and Postmenopause Discomfort*
+Support for Peri-menopause, Menopause, and Post-menopause Discomfort*

 FACT: Revival Soy can reduce menopausal hot flashes and night sweats.
 Results from a peer-reviewed, published study at The Johns Hopkins Hospital show that Revival Soy can reduce hot flashes naturally.
 Women experienced significant reductions in hot flashes and nights sweats, compared to their starting baseline levels, with daily Revival Soy use (just one serving per day).
 Typical reduction was nearly 40% in just 12 weeks in a study funded in part by Physicians Laboratories.
 It’s that simple and delicious!1